 High pass and low pass RC circuits and their response for sinusoidal, step voltage, pulse, and square wave and ramp inputs.
 High pass RC circuit as a differentiator.
-Low pass RC circuit as an integrator.
-Attenuators and their application as CRO probe.
+Low pass RC circuit as an integrator, Attenuators.
 RL and RLC circuits and their response for step input.
 Ringing circuit.